-Fyresite Loves Phoenix: Round 2, is an Illustration Series.
-It is a homage to all of the great landmarks, buildings and public area’s Phoenix has to offer.
+Fyresite Loves Phoenix: An Illustration Series is an homage to all of the great landmarks, buildings, and public areas that this wonderful city has to offer.
 As a graphic design firm, we wanted to illustrate our favorite places around the Phoenix Valley.